The finite dual coalgebra as a quantization of the maximal spectrum: The finite dual as a quantized maximal spectrum

 The final statement is a consequence of the following two facts: every PI~algebra is fully bounded~\cite[Corollary~13.6.6]{mcconnellrobson}, and condition~(c) holds over any affine PI algebra~\cite[Theorem~13.10.3]{mcconnellrobson}. \end{proof}

 \begin{remark} By a result of Amitsur and Small~\cite{amitsursmall}, every affine FBN algebra over an uncountable algebraically closed field~$k$ is PI, from which it follows that such a $k$-algebra is fully RFD.
 It seems natural to then ask if every affine FBN algebra over an arbitrary field~$k$ is fully RFD over~$k$.
-However, because division algebras are FBN, this question is in fact a generalization of Kurosh's problem for division algebras, which asks whether every affine division algebra is finite-dimensional.
+However, because division algebras are FBN, this question is in fact a generalization of a well-known open problem~\cite[Question~5]{smoktunowicz} which asks if every affine division algebra is finite-dimensional.
 Indeed, if $A$ is an affine FBN algebra with maximal ideal $M$, then $A/M \cong \M_n(D)$ for a division algebra $D$ that must be affine by the Artin-Tate Lemma.
-Assuming Kurosh's problem has a positive solution, $D$ is finite-dimensional so that $M$ has finite codimension and $A$ is fully RFD by Proposition~\ref{prop:FBN RFD}. \end{remark}
+Assuming this problem has a positive solution, $D$ is finite-dimensional so that $M$ has finite codimension and $A$ is fully RFD by Proposition~\ref{prop:FBN RFD}. \end{remark}

 There are many more interesting questions that one can ask about the fully residually finite-dimensional property.
 Are the left and right fully RFD properties independent of one another?
 If $A^\circ$ is an \emph{injective} cogenerator in $A \lMod$, must $A$ be left noetherian?
 Are there any examples of affine but non-noetherian fully RFD algebras?
 How similar is the structure theory of fully RFD algebras to that of FBN rings?
 For now, we must content ourselves with the information learned above and turn to other matters regarding the finite dual.